 All permanents are artifacts in addition to their other types.

-All cards that aren't in play, spells, and permanents are colorless.
+All cards that aren't on the battlefield, spells, and permanents are colourless.

-Players may spend mana as though it were mana of any color.
+Players may spend mana as though it were mana of any colour.

 Mycosynth Lattice Discussion